 An overview of the most important scams and traps.

-The private car seller receives a supposedly very good purchase price offer by a commercial car dealer.
+The private car seller receives a supposedly very good purchase price offer by a commercial car dealer, which is a common tactic in car sales scams.
 In order to receive the purchase price, the seller must drive to the dealer with the vehicle, often involving a long journey.
 On site, however, the seller delays the purchase and pushes a detailed vehicle inspection.
 During this inspection, a supposed expert then identifies allegedly existing defects that significantly depress the previously good purchase price.
 Many sellers then give up unnerved by the long journey and agree to the much lower purchase price.
 The fraudster thus makes a good deal.
 The high first mentioned purchase price was only a lure.

-The buyer “forgets” to re-register the car quickly after the sale.
+The buyer “forgets” to re-register the car quickly after the sale, which is a common issue faced by car buyers.
 As a result, the car continues to run in the name of the seller and can be used, for example, for insurance fraud, fictitious accidents and at the expense of the previous owner and seller.

 Legally, the seller has the risk to continue to be liable for all costs in this connection.
 For example, as a seller, one continues to be liable for the payment of the insurance premium and for the vehicle tax towards the tax office if the buyer fails to re-register the vehicle in time.